EsTesan-py/EsTesan-py/README.md

 🤖 I’m pursuing my dream to become an Artificial Intelligence Engineer.

-🌐 Self-taught and deeply curious about machine learning, neural networks, and generative AIs.
+🌐 Self-taught and deeply curious about machine learning, neural networks, and AIs.

 💻 I code in Java, Python, HTML/CSS, and JavaScript.